Living wage: Bangladesh

 In Bangladesh, salaries are among the lowest in the world.
 During 2012 wages hovered around US$38 per month depending on the exchange rate.
-Studies by Professor Doug Miller during 2010 to 2012, has highlighted the evolving global trade practices in Towards Sustainable Labour Costing in UK Fashion Retail.
+Studies by Professor Doug Miller during 2010 to 2012, have highlighted the evolving global trade practices in Towards Sustainable Labour Costing in UK Fashion Retail.
 This white paper published in 2013 by University of Manchester, appears to suggest that the competition among buying organisation has implications to low wages in countries such as Bangladesh.
 It has laid down a road map to achieve sustainable wages.

 United Kingdom

 Municipal regulation of wage levels began in some towns in the British Isles in 1524.
 National minimum wage law began with Winston Churchill's Trade Boards Act 1909, and the Wages Councils Act 1945 set minimum wage standards in many sectors of the economy.
 Wages Councils were abolished in 1993 and subsequently replaced with a single statutory national minimum wage by the National Minimum Wage Act 1998, which is still in force.
 The rates are reviewed each year by the country's Low Pay Commission.
 From 1 April 2016 the minimum wage has been paid as a mandatory National Living Wage for workers over 25.
-It is being phased in between 2016 and 2020 and is set at a significantly higher level than previous minimum wage rates.
-By 2020 it is expected to have risen to at least £9 per hour and represent a full-time annual pay equivalent to 60% of the median UK earnings.
+It was phased in between 2016 and 2020 and was set at a significantly higher level than previous minimum wage rates.
+By 2020 it was expected to have risen to at least £9 per hour and represent a full-time annual pay equivalent to 60% of the median UK earnings.
+In practice the level remained below £9 per hour until 2022.

 The National Living Wage is nevertheless lower than the value of the Living Wage calculated by the Living Wage Foundation.
 Some organisations voluntarily pay a living wage to their staff, at a level somewhat higher than the statutory level.
 From September 2014 all NHS Wales staff have been paid a minimum of the "living wage" recommended by the Living Wage Commission.
 About 2,400 employees received an initial salary increase of up to £470 above the UK-wide Agenda for Change rates.